sea-art/eJournal/README.md

 Start a pull request (on github.com).
 Wait for Travis to finish testing, and let a fellow developer review and approve your code.

+For bugfixes, the same approach is used, but replace all `feature` with `bugfix`.

+If Git Flow does not work for whatever reason, default Git commands can be used instead (the Git Flow commands are shortcuts after all).

+Feature:
+`git checkout -b feature/name`
+Program the feature and test if everything works.
+Add and commit.
+Merge with the latest develop branch. (`git pull origin develop`) `git push origin feature/name`
+Start a pull request (on github.com).
+Wait for Travis to finish testing, and let a fellow developer review and approve your code.

 # Deployment
 Not yet implemented.